Lilly Yokoi: Solo career

 According to research by the University of Sheffield, in 1956 Yokoi had her breakthrough after appearing without her family on The Ed Sullivan Show, which began her solo career.

 Earlier in her solo career Yokoi toured with the Harlem Globetrotters, where she performed before the main event and between breaks.
 In 1959 owner Abe Saperstein said she was "the greatest performer we've ever had with us".

 After receiving an 18 karat gold-plated bike as a gift, Yokoi became known as "The Ballerina on the Golden Bicycle".
 In 1961 she performed at Radio City Music Hall where she took apart and reassembled the new bike while in motion.
 Variety noted her "fantastic gymnastics, balancing feats and other daring deeds".

 Throughout her career Yokoi appeared on various television shows such as What's My Line?, The Paul Daniels Magic Show, and the Royal Variety Performance, and shared the stage with many circus luminaries around the world.
 About her performance while touring with the Circus Knie in 1962, Variety stated, "Working on a golden bike, she has lost none of her charm and grace nor the amazing skill with which she handles her vehicle though some of the Impact seems to wear off with repeated viewing."

 Yokoi was in such high demand that the Bertram Mills Circus had to book her four years in advance for their 1963 BBC television special.
 In Mills' 1967 book, Bertram Mills Circus: Its Story, he stated Yokoi "... was one of the greatest performers I ever engaged.
 She was an artiste down to her fingertips..."

 In the mid-1960's Yokio was featured in the documentary film Rings Around The World about the world's 19 greatest circus acts of the time, performed in the Las Vegas stage show Hello, America and made another appearance on The Ed Sullivan Show.
 In the 1970s she toured with the Greatest Circus on Earth, again with the Harlem Globetrotters and performed at Blackpool Tower Circus in Lancashire, where in 1982 Yokoi made her last known appearance.

-Personal life
+Personal life and death

-Yokoi married to Ronald Johansson in 1955, a Swedish acrobat known as Rolando.
-They lived for a time in New Jersey.
 Yokoi was known to be a private person.
-She retired in Japan.
+She married Ronald Johansson in 1955, a Swedish acrobat known as Rolando with whom she had a daughter.
+After she and Johansson divorced she moved to Japan.
+Yokoi died in Tokyo on May 11, 2026, at the age of 96.